ElijahCuff/OSINT-Resources-for-Investigation-/README.md

 - Social Engineering.

-These projects are maintained separately in each of their own repository for the project including in some cases a bonus demonstration website that are completely released under commercial usage rights.
+These projects are maintained separately in each of their own repository for the project including in some cases a bonus demonstration website.